Hi! I’m Mandy Jenkins. I am a journalist, nerd, wife and friend to animals.

 I received my B.S. in journalism at Kent State University, where I feel I learned what it really means to be a journalist at the Daily Kent Stater.
 I liked KSU so much that I stuck around to get a Master’s in media management two years later on a fellowship with WKSU (NPR).
 It was then when I really caught the online bug and starting filling my brain with multimedia skills.
 If I hadn’t stayed in school, I’d probably still be trying to get a job as a reporter.

-Today, I’m living in SE D.C. with my husband, Ben Fischer, and our cats.
-Ben’s also a journalist – working as a reporter for the Washington Business Journal.
+Today, I’m living in NYC with my husband, Ben Fischer, and our cats.
+Ben’s also a journalist – working as a reporter for the New York Business Journal.

 It’s laughable to call what I do in my free time “hobbies” – as I spend most of it on the computer or my iPhone while watching TV or hanging out at bars or eating.
 I am almost never not online – and someday I’ll need therapy for it, I’m sure.